Apter-X/DCF/README.md

 # clean-panda
- Clean panda is an object-oriented program which allows you to clean the dataframe in an intuitive way.
+ An object-oriented program which allows you to clean the pandas dataframe in an intuitive and easy way.